 M.A. candidates writing Master's theses or working on media projects on non-U.S. topics are required to demonstrate reading knowledge of one foreign language appropriate to the student's major field.
 This requirement can be fulfilled by an examination in the Department, by an examination administered by a language department with approval of the History Department, or by satisfactory completion of a graduate level language course that has been approved by the History Department.

 Current and Upcoming Courses

-History Department graduate course descriptions for are available for downloading here or you may pick up a hard copy from the History Department office in 145 Social Sciences.
+History Department graduate course descriptions are available for downloading here, as a Word document, or you may pick up a hard copy from the History Department office in 145 Social Sciences.
 These descriptions are more current and specific than what is printed in the University at Albany’s Graduate Bulletin.
 M.A. students concentrating in History and Media are encouraged to explore the History Department’s offerings in Public History as well as graduate courses offered by the Department of Information Studies.